dialuplove/dialuplove/README.md

-- 👋 Hi, I’m @dialuplove
+- Hi, I’m @dialuplove
-- 👀 I’m interested in systemic applications
+-  What I’m Interested In:
+    Creative automation – finding ways to make tech solve human problems we usually take for granted.
+    Cybersecurity & OSINT – because nothing beats the thrill of peeling back the layers.
+    AI & ML – exploring the boundary between understanding and implementation, one GPU task at a time.
+    Ethical hacking & self-hosted honeypots – turning Raspberry Pi into traps and treasure maps.
+    Gamification & personal growth – building tools that trick people into understanding themselves and getting better on purpose.
+    Making and tinkering – Raspberry Pi, Arduino, networking gear, whatever I can get my hands on.
-- 🌱 I’m currently learning Conda/PyTorch/CUDA - ciruit design - how to sew
+-  I’m currently learning:
+    Python 3.12
+    miniConda
+    LLMs
-- 💞️ I’m looking to collaborate on right-sized perculators
+-  I’m looking to:
+    Find my people!
-- 📫 How to reach me info@dialup.love
+-  How to reach me: andrew@dialup.love
-- 😄 Pronouns: Doesn't matter.
-It won't offend.
-- ⚡ Fun fact: Stanford students used ARPANET to buy and sell drugs - arguably the first instance of e-commerce on the internet
+-  Fun fact: Stanford students used ARPANET to buy and sell drugs - arguably the first instance of illicit commerce on the internet.

 <!---
 dialuplove/dialuplove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.